-Ever wonder why you're expected to deliver before accepting your new job as a data analyst?
-There is actually significant difference between the role of a data analyst, data engineer or data scientist.
+Ever wonder why you’re expected to deliver before accepting your new job as a data analyst?
+There are actually significant differences between the role of a data analyst, data engineer or data scientist.

 1. Data Scientist

 “Data scientists, on the other hand, estimate the unknown by asking questions, writing algorithms, and building statistical models.” -